 There are few things I love more than an indulgent korma, and while I can’t claim any authentic heritage informs my cooking, I do believe that this is a dish that shouldn’t be rushed.

-This meal has been created for Simply Beef and Lamb‘s Live Peasant campaign, which is all about getting back to simple, cost-effective cooking beef and lamb.
-We’re talking minimal fuss and maximum taste; one pot cooking, slow cookers and big bowls of delicious grub.
+This meal is all about getting back to simple, cost-effective cooking.
+We're talking minimal fuss and maximum taste; one-pot cooking, slow cookers and big bowls of delicious grub.

-In keeping with the Live Peasant theme, I steered away from the more expensive cuts and bought ‘stewing chunks’ at the recommendation of my butcher.
-In this case, a combination of scrag, middle neck and shoulder, delicious but totally affordable.
+I've steered away from the more expensive cuts and bought 'stewing chunks' at the recommendation of my butcher.
+In this case, a combination of scrag, middle neck and shoulder.
+Delicious but totally affordable.

 Here’s how to make my slow cooked lamb korma.